gradientinstitute/aboleth/README.rst

 - Bayesian fully-connected, embedding and convolutional layers using SGVB [2]_ for inference.
-- Random Fourier and arc-cosine features for approximate GPs.
+- Random Fourier and arc-cosine features for approximate Gaussian processes.
   Optional variational optimisation of these feature weights as per [1]_.
 - Imputation layers with parameters that are learned as part of a model.
 - Very flexible construction of networks, e.g. multiple inputs, ResNets etc.
 - Optional maximum-likelihood type II inference for model parameters such as